tk5/maximum_power_info_ratchet/README.md

 https://www.wavemetrics.com/order/order_igordownloads.htm

-An example igor file is provided that can be used to go through the analysis procedure.
-The corresponding raw data file is also provided in "ExampleData.txt" in the zipped folder "ExampleData.zip".
+An example igor file is provided in Final_Igor_AnalysedFiles directory in the folder "ExampleExperimentalData" that can be used to go through the analysis procedure on an experimental data.
+The corresponding raw data file "ExampleData.zip" is also provided in the same folder.
 The columns (called 'waves' in Igor) in the file are:

 xpos_PSD : the position of the bead at fixed trap position to measure the corner frequency and Diffusion. xpos : The position of the bead.